 You’ll be feeling molto, molto bene after checking out these perfect pizza pies.

 Rossonero is well worth an adventure through the back lanes of Maylands.
 Hidden away in a former garage, this pizza spot serves up next level pies with friendly service to match.
 We can’t go past the Sticky Pig, but vegos won’t miss out with their vegan friendly cheese – and make sure you check out their Instagram for plenty of limited-run specials.
-If that wasn’t enough, they’ve also added on a nifty espresso bar out the front with some next-level conti rolls.

 18 Lyric Lane, Maylands